Efficiency of black hole formation via collisions in stellar systems: An analysis of data from simulations and observations: Introduction

-\textsc{GCs} are stellar systems that have lower central density compared to \textsc{NSCs} with half-mass radii of a few to several dozen parsecs and masses of $10^4-10^6 ~ \mathrm{M_\odot}$.
-These clusters are predominantly populated by primordial stars, signifying ages over 10 billion years \citep{Kravtsov2005}.
-They are found in the halos of galaxies, typically at distances of tens of thousands of light-years from the Galactic center.
-Most of the \textsc{GCs} in the Milky Way originate from a dual process, star formation during the early stages of cosmic evolution and the gradual disruption of dwarf galaxies \citep{White1978, Kruijssen2019}.
-Some examples of \textsc{GCs} are $\mathrm \omega$ Cen, 47Tuc, M15 or M80 \citep{Harris1996}.
-These stellar systems (\textsc{NSCs}, \textsc{UCDs} and \textsc{GCs}) provide an ideal environment for stellar collisions to occur.
+\textsc{} Stellar systems with a lower central density compared to \textsc{NSCs} are known as GCs, with half-mass radii of a few to several dozen parsecs and masses of $10^4-10^6 ~ \mathrm{M_\odot}$.
+These clusters are predominantly populated by primordial stars, indicating ages of over 10 billion years \citep{Kravtsov2005}.
+They are found in the halos of galaxies, typically at distances of tens of thousands of light years from the Galactic center.
+Most of the \textsc{GCs} in the Milky Way originate from a dual process:\ star formation during the early stages of cosmic evolution and the gradual disruption of dwarf galaxies \citep{White1978, Kruijssen2019}.
+Some examples of \textsc{GCs} are $\mathrm \omega$ Cen, 47Tuc, M15, or M80 \citep{Harris1996}.
+These stellar systems (\textsc{NSCs}, \textsc{UCDs,} and \textsc{GCs}) provide an ideal environment for stellar collisions to occur.